kratzersmz/teska-cloud/README.md

 ## Parameters for setup.py
 * -p, --pull -> get latest data from git repo
-* -fu, --fixupdate -> If after updates in webinterface is showing some Info about indices and Databases which need to fixed.
+* -f, --fixupdate -> If after updates in webinterface is showing some Info about indices and Databases which need to fixed.
 This is done with this argument
+* -l, ldapdisable -> Disables Ldap config, needful for debbuging Internal Server Error after login, Enable pls over webinterface
 * -u, --update -> will update your installation to latest, currently  not implemented

 ## teska cloud VM